stolostron/hypershift-addon-operator/docs/discovering_hostedclusters.md

 When a discovered hosted cluster is auto-imported into ACM, all ACM addons are enabled as well so you can start managing the hosted clusters using the available management tools.

 ## Hosted cluster life-cycle management

+The hosted cluster is also auto-imported into MCE.
+Through the MCE console, you can manage the hosted cluster's life-cycle.
+You cannot manage the hosted cluster life-cycle from the ACM console.